Let’s Start With Hair Loss

 You’re looking for a great starting point – real information, science and facts.
 From experts in the field who know the importance of providing truthful and quality information to you.

 DISCLAIMER: please note as you continue – the information we present here is for informational purposes only and does not constitute specific medical advice.
-For medical advice – we recommend that you see your family physician or meet with one of our Doctors for a free consultation.
+For medical advice – we recommend that you see your family physician or meet with one of our Doctors for a virtual consult.

 We have to start with what is hair loss…or perhaps more simply put, when should you become concerned about your hair loss?